DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

-1. Create a secret with the Azure AD Server certificate
+1. Create a secret with the Azure AD Server certificate.

     To allow ODM services to access the Azure AD Server, it is mandatory to provide the Azure AD Server certificate.
     You can create the secret as follows: